INFORMSJoC/2022.0365/README.md

 # 2022.0365
 # Deep Stacking Kernel Machines for the Data-driven Multi-item One-warehouse Multi-retailer Problems with Backlog and Lost Sales
 This archive is distributed in association with the INFORMS Journal on Computing under the MIT License.
-This repository contains supporting material for the paper "Deep Stacking Kernel Machines for the Data-driven Multi-item One-warehouse Multi-retailer Problems with Backlog and Lost Sales" by Zhen-Yu Chen, and Minghe Sun.
+This repository contains supporting material for the paper "Deep Stacking Kernel Machines for the Data-driven Multi-item One-warehouse Multi-retailer Problems with Backlog and Lost Sales" by Zhen-Yu Chen and Minghe Sun.
 ## Cite
 To cite the contents of this repository, please cite both the paper and this repo, using the following DOIs.
 https://doi.org/10.1287/ijoc.2022.0365
 https://doi.org/10.1287/ijoc.2022.0365.cd
 Below is the BibTex for citing this version of the code.
 @article{Chen2024IJOC,
-  author =        {Zhen-Yu Chen, and Minghe Sun},
+  author =        {Zhen-Yu Chen and Minghe Sun},
   publisher =     {INFORMS Journal on Computing},
   title =         { Deep Stacking Kernel Machines for the Data-driven Multi-item One-warehouse Multi-retailer Problems with Backlog and Lost Sales},
   year =          {2024},